Rheumatoid arthritis

 Rheumatoid arthritis (RA) is a long-term autoimmune disorder that primarily affects joints.
 It typically results in warm, swollen, and painful joints.
 Pain and stiffness often worsen following rest.
 Most commonly, the wrist and hands are involved, with the same joints typically involved on both sides of the body.
-The disease may also affect other parts of the body, including skin, eyes, lungs, heart, nerves and blood.
+The disease may also affect other parts of the body, including skin, eyes, lungs, heart, nerves, and blood.
 This may result in a low red blood cell count, inflammation around the lungs, and inflammation around the heart.
 Fever and low energy may also be present.
 Often, symptoms come on gradually over weeks to months.

 While the cause of rheumatoid arthritis is not clear, it is believed to involve a combination of genetic and environmental factors.
 The underlying mechanism involves the body's immune system attacking the joints.
 This results in inflammation and thickening of the joint capsule.
 It also affects the underlying bone and cartilage.
-The diagnosis is made mostly on the basis of a person's signs and symptoms.
+The diagnosis is mostly based on a person's signs and symptoms.
 X-rays and laboratory testing may support a diagnosis or exclude other diseases with similar symptoms.
 Other diseases that may present similarly include systemic lupus erythematosus, psoriatic arthritis, and fibromyalgia among others.

 The goals of treatment are to reduce pain, decrease inflammation, and improve a person's overall functioning.
 This may be helped by balancing rest and exercise, the use of splints and braces, or the use of assistive devices.
 Pain medications, steroids, and NSAIDs are frequently used to help with symptoms.
 Disease-modifying antirheumatic drugs (DMARDs), such as hydroxychloroquine and methotrexate, may be used to try to slow the progression of disease.
 Biological DMARDs may be used when the disease does not respond to other treatments.
 However, they may have a greater rate of adverse effects.
 Surgery to repair, replace, or fuse joints may help in certain situations.

 RA affects about 24.5 million people as of 2015.
-This is between 0.5 and 1% of adults in the developed world with between 5 and 50 per 100,000 people newly developing the condition each year.
+This is 0.5–1% of adults in the developed world with between 5 and 50 per 100,000 people newly developing the condition each year.
 Onset is most frequent during middle age and women are affected 2.5 times as frequently as men.
 It resulted in 38,000 deaths in 2013, up from 28,000 deaths in 1990.
 The first recognized description of RA was made in 1800 by Dr. Augustin Jacob Landré-Beauvais (1772–1840) of Paris.
 The term rheumatoid arthritis is based on the Greek for watery and inflamed joints.